Fate of localization features in a one-dimensional non-Hermitian flat-band lattice with quasiperiodic modulations: Localization features

-We can obtain the exact extended-to-localized edges at $\theta=0$, and when $\theta=\pi$, the multifractal-to-localized edges are given by Eq.(\ref{eq36}).
+According to our numerical calculation, we can see that, in this case, the system displays a complex localization feature, and the existence of extended, localized, and multifractal regimes is detected.
+For the antisymmetric case $\epsilon_n^+=0$, we can obtain the exact extended-to-localized edges at $\theta=0$, and when $\theta=\pi$, the multifractal-to-localized edges are given by Eq.(\ref{eq21}).
 To obtain the localization information for an arbitrary $\theta$, we plot $D_2^{(l)}$ as a function of $\mathrm{Re}(E)$ and the modulation amplitude $\lambda$ for $\epsilon_n^+=0$ with $\theta=0.15\pi$, $0.5\pi$, and $0.9\pi$ shown in Figs. \ref{Fig7}(d)-\ref{Fig7}(f), respectively.
 We find that the delocalization-to-localization transition can be described by the equation

 which is plotted as the black solid lines in Figs. \ref{Fig7}(d)-\ref{Fig7}(f).
-Despite the lack of analytical proof, the relation Eq.(\ref{eq39}) works well in separating the delocalized and localized regimes, in this case, with different $\theta$.
-Eq.(\ref{eq39}) can be considered an empirical combination of the corresponding analytical results under different limitations.
-When $\theta \to 0$, Eq.(\ref{eq39}) reduces to Eq.(\ref{eq24}), and for $\theta \to \pi$, Eq.(\ref{eq39}) reduces to Eq.(\ref{eq36}).
+Despite the lack of analytical proof, the relation Eq.(\ref{eq22}) works well in separating the delocalized and localized regimes for different $\theta$.
+Eq.(\ref{eq22}) can be considered an empirical combination of the corresponding analytical results under different limitations.
+When $\theta \to 0$, Eq.(\ref{eq22}) reduces to Eq.(\ref{eq11}), and for $\theta \to \pi$, Eq.(\ref{eq22}) reduces to Eq.(\ref{eq21}).
 Our results also suit the Hermitian cases with $h=0$.
-Moreover, as seen in Figs.\ref{Fig7}(d)-\ref{Fig7}(e), the multifractal states are induced by increasing $\theta$, and for an intermediate $\theta$, it displays an extended and multifractal mixture in the band-center region.
+Moreover, as seen in Figs. \ref{Fig7}(d)-\ref{Fig7}(e), the multifractal states are induced by increasing $\theta$, and for an intermediate $\theta$, it displays an extended and multifractal mixture in the band-center region.

+The entire paper focuses on the PBC cases, and we find that our analytical results align well with numerical calculations using IPR and fractal dimension.
+However, due to the presence of non-reciprocal coupling, the system may exhibit the skin effect under OBCs, leading to localized features.
+This raises an important question: Do the localization properties of our system change under OBCs?
+Traditional order parameters like the IPR and fractal dimension struggle to distinguish between states exhibiting the skin effect and those that are conventionally localized.

+To address this, we introduce the mean center of mass (MCM), defined as $\mathrm{MCM}=\sum_{n=1}^{N}n(|\psi_n^{a}|^2+|\psi_n^{b}|^2+|\psi_n^{c}|^2)$ \cite{Li2024} under OBCs to differentiate skin effect states from normally localized ones.
+Figure (\ref{Fig8}) shows MCMs as functions of $\lambda$ and $\mathrm{Re}(E)$ for different values of $\theta$ and the symmetries of the extended modulations with $N=200$, $h=0.6$, and $K=0.7$ under OBCs.
+The black solid lines represent the analytical results for mobility edges discussed earlier.
+The minimum value of MCMs in the central region of the analytical solution indicates that the wave function is localized at the left boundary due to nonreciprocal hopping, exhibiting characteristics of the skin effect.
+In contrast, the outer region shows much larger values, indicating localized features that are unaffected by non-reciprocal hopping.
+This demonstrates that the delocalized states under PBCs transform into non-Hermitian skin states under OBCs, while the localized states retain their localization features under OBCs.